centreon/centreon-archived/doc/en/api/clapi/objects/acl_group.rst

 If you want to remove an ACL Group, use the **DEL** action.
 The Name is used for identifying the ACL Group to delete:::

-  [root@centreon ~]# ./centreon -u admin -p centreon -o ACLGROUP -a del -v "ACL Group test"
+  $ ./centreon -u admin -p centreon -o ACLGROUP -a del -v "ACL Group test"

 Setparam